pzivich/Delicatessen/docs/Custom Equations.rst

 One important piece to note here is that the returned array should be in the *same* order as the theta's are input.
 As done here, all the ``theta`` values are the 3rd are for the propensity score model.
 Therefore, the propensity score model values are last in the returned stack.
-Returning the values in a different order than expected by theta is a common mistake and will lead to failed optimizations.
+Returning the values in a different order than expected by :math:`\theta` is a common mistake and will lead to failed root-finding.

 Handling ``np.nan``
 -------------------------------------

 Sometimes, ``np.nan`` will be necessary to include in your data set.
 However, ``delicatessen`` does not naturally handle ``np.nan``.
-In fact, ``delicatessen`` will fail to optimize the provided estimating equations when there are ``np.nan``'s present (this is by design).
+In fact, ``delicatessen`` will return an error when there are ``np.nan``'s present (this is by design).
 The following discusses how ``np.nan`` can be handled appropriately in the estimating equations.

 In the first case, we will consider handling ``np.nan`` with a built-in estimating equation.
 When trying to fit a regression model where there are ``np.nan``'s present, the estimating equation missing values must be manually set to